 This Security Target Lite aims to satisfy the requirements of Common Criteria level EAL5+, augmented with AVA_VAN.5 and ALC_DVS.2 in defining the security enforcing functions of the Target Of Evaluation and describing the environment in which it operates.

-The basis for this composite evaluation is the composite evaluation of Open Platforms COSMOV8.1-N - Platform and configurable JavaCard application, Taiwan eID Applet CC.
+The basis for this composite evaluation is the composite evaluation of Open Platforms COSMOV8.1-N - Platform and configurable JavaCard application, LDS V10.